Zoulou95/Projet-Info4-CY-MI5A/README.md

 ## Utilisation

-To explore the site, you can open the `homepage.html` file, which will redirect you to other pages.
+To explore the site, you can open the `homepage.html` file, which will redirect you to all the other pages.

 ## Languages used